z1skgr/z1skgr.github.io/README.md

 ## TL;DR

-You can fork this repo to modify and make changes of your own.
+You can fork this repo.
+Make changes of your own.
 Please give me proper credit by linking back to [C.Ziskas](https://github.com/z1skgr).
 Thanks!

 ## Built With